Authorities seize 68 big cats from ‘Tiger King’ couple who allegedly abused animals, threatened federal official

 The seizure comes as the Lowes, who operated the facility formerly run by imprisoned “Tiger King” star Joe Exotic, are accused of inhumane treatment and ongoing violations of the Endangered Species Act.
-The couple was sued by the Justice Department last year for exhibiting the big cats without a license as well as jeopardizing the health of their animals.
-Authorities recovering the animals this week is part of a court-approved agreement to help resolve the civil complaint from the Justice Department.
+The Justice Department filed a civil complaint against the couple last year for allegedly exhibiting the big cats without a license and jeopardizing the health of their animals.
+Authorities’ recovery of the animals this week is part of a court-approved agreement to help resolve the complaint.

-“This seizure should send a clear message that the Justice Department takes alleged harm to captive-bred animals protected under the Endangered Species Act very seriously,” said acting assistant attorney general Jean E. Williams of the Justice Department’s Environment and Natural Resources Division.
+“This seizure should send a clear message that the Justice Department takes alleged harm to captive-bred animals protected under the Endangered Species Act very seriously,” said acting assistant attorney general Jean E. Williams of the Justice Department’s environment and natural resources division.

-In a news release Thursday, authorities outlined how the three inspections of Tiger King Park since last December by the Department of Agriculture’s Animal and Plant Health Inspection Service resulted in citations for the Lowes for “failing to provide the animals with adequate or timely veterinary care, appropriate nutrition, and shelter that protects them from inclement weather and is of sufficient size to allow them to engage in normal behavior.”
+In a news release Thursday, authorities outlined how the three inspections of Tiger King Park since December by the Agriculture Department’s Animal and Plant Health Inspection Service resulted in citations against the Lowes for allegedly “failing to provide the animals with adequate or timely veterinary care, appropriate nutrition, and shelter that protects them from inclement weather and is of sufficient size to allow them to engage in normal behavior.”

-“The Lowes have consistently failed to provide their Big Cats with a diet containing the necessary nutrients to allow them to grow properly and thrive,” the affidavit says.
+“The Lowes have consistently failed to provide their Big Cats with a diet containing the necessary nutrients to allow them to grow properly and thrive,” an affidavit says.

 Daniel Card, the couple’s attorney, did not immediately respond to a request for comment Thursday.
 Card told a federal judge last week that the Lowes “want out completely” and were willing to give up their big cats to help resolve the federal complaint against them.
 The judge had found the Lowes in contempt for violating a previous order regarding the care of the big cats, fining them $1,000 a day until they complied.